Vertical vs. Traditional Facelift: What Is the Difference?

 Facelift surgery is only performed if a facial plastic surgeon deems the treatment is safe for a patient.
 If the surgeon believes a facelift will put a patient’s health and wellbeing at risk, alternative treatment options can be explored.

 4. When Will I See the Results of a Facelift?

 The initial results of a vertical or traditional facelift usually become visible within about three months of treatment.
 Healing continues up to six months following facelift surgery, and the length of time required to experience the full results of treatment varies.

 5. Which Is the Right Choice for Me: a Vertical or Traditional Facelift?

 To decide whether to undergo a vertical or traditional facelift, a patient must first consider their facial rejuvenation treatment goals closely.
 Then, the patient can meet with a facial plastic surgeon to determine if facelift surgery can be used to achieve these goals.

 Why Do Patients Choose Dr. Azizzadeh for Facelift Surgery?

 Dr. Babak Azizzadeh of the CENTER for Facial Plastic Surgery in Los Angeles is world-renowned for his facelift surgery work.
 He has performed both vertical and traditional facelift procedures and can educate patients about them.
 As a result, Dr. Azizzadeh can help patients weigh the pros and cons of facelift surgery and other facial rejuvenation procedures and determine which treatment option can deliver the best treatment results.

 Patients who want to discuss facelift surgery and other facial rejuvenation treatments can meet with Dr. Azizzadeh.
-To schedule a free consultation with Dr. Azizzadeh, please contact us online or call us today at 310-657-2203.
+To schedule a consultation with Dr. Azizzadeh, please contact us online or call us today at 310-657-2203.